 Employment Outlook and Salary Information

-According to the U.S. Bureau of Labor Statistics (BLS), the employment for network and computer systems administrators is expected to grow 12% from 2102 to 2022.
-These professionals, as of May 2014, make an average wage of $79,770 per year, according to the BLS.
+According to the U.S. Bureau of Labor Statistics (BLS), the employment of network and computer systems administrators is expected to grow 8% from 2014 to 2024.
+These professionals, as of May 2015, make a median wage of $77,810 per year, according to the BLS.

 Continuing Education Information